essif-lab/framework/docs/terms/party.md

 type: concept
 typeid: party
 stage: draft
-hoverText: "Entity that has knowledge about what exists, ways to reason with that knowledge, and ways for making decisions in a Self-Sovereign fashion."
+hoverText: "Party: Entity that has knowledge about what exists, ways to reason with that knowledge, and ways for making decisions in a Self-Sovereign fashion."
 ---

 ## Short Description